 Accountability for Academic Progress

 Indiana also is making significant strides in tracking and reporting school performance data.
-The state's Accountability System for Academic Progress (ASAP) provides academic performance data for all Indiana schools via the Web
+The state's Accountability System for Academic Progress (ASAP) provides academic performance data for all Indiana schools via the Web and allows users to search for data in a variety of ways.

 "We've always had a lot of data in the department," said Suellen Reed, Indiana's state superintendent of instruction.
 "We collect data on everything, but it's never been very user-friendly.
 If you were technologically talented you could dig out almost anything you wanted to know, but the average person couldn't do that without a lot of help."